-Richard Wright Public Charter School will be open to collect Enrollment Documents from new and returning families Saturday, April 13, 2019 from 9am to 12noon!
+Richard Wright Public Charter School will be open to collect Enrollment Documents from new and returning families will be announced soon!
 Please take advantage of this date to complete and provide mandated documents for enrollment.

 Any questions please contact Kara Sheler – Admissions Coordinator at 202.388.1011 ext 120.

 All District of Columbia students Grades Pre-K to 12 must submit health and dental certificates.
 This District of Columbia Universal Health Certificate (DCUHC) will be used for entry into Child Care Facilities, Head Start and DC public, private and parochial schools.
 Exception: It cannot be used to replace EPSDT forms or the Department of Health Oral Health Assessment Form.
 The DCUHC was developed by the DC Department of Health and follows the American Academy of Pediatrics (AAP) guidelines for child and adolescent preventive health care; from birth to 21 years of age.
 This form is a confidential document, consistent with the requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) for health providers, and the Family Educational Rights and Privacy Act of 1974 (FERPA) for educational institutions.